Aider-AI/aider/docs/repomap.md

 that has no dependencies.
 Tools like GitHub CoPilot serve these simple coding tasks well.

-But it's difficult to use GPT-4 to work within a large, complex pre-existing codebase.
+But it's much more difficult for humans or AIs to make complex changes in a larger, pre-existing codebase.
-Accomplishing a programming task in a large codebase presents two problems:
+To do this successfully, you need to:

+1. Find the code that needs to be changed.
+2. Understand how that code relates to the rest of the codebase.
-1. Identifying which parts of the codebase need to be modified to complete the task.
+3. Make the correct code change to accomplish the task.
-2. Understanding the dependencies and APIs which interconnect the codebase, so that the modifications can make use of existing abstractions, tools, libraries, submodules, etc.

-We'll be discussing the second problem in this article, the problem of "code context".
-We need to:
+GPT-4 is actually great at making the code changes (3), once you tell it which files need to be changed (1) and show it how they fit into the rest of the codebase (2).

+This article is going to focus on the problem of "code context" (2), where we need to:

   - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate